mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 		              apply_calib=False,
                   verbose=False):

-    where *doc* is a document retrieved from the wf_miniseed collection.
+    where :code:`doc` is a document retrieved from the wf_miniseed collection.
     For example, the following shows how an entire dataset of miniseed files indexed previously with dbsave_seed_ensemble_file can be read sequentially: